Call for Proposals for the

 Investigators are reminded that any significant changes to the TAC approved observing program must be pre-approved by the IRTF Director.

-Target of Opportunity Programs
+Target of Opportunity (ToO) Programs and Director Discretionary Time (DDT)

-Observers may apply for Target of Opportunity (ToO) programs on IRTF, but the total time that can be allocated to ToO programs is 24 hours for Solar System and 24 hours for non-Solar System proposals (an increase from 12 hours previously each for Solar System and non-Solar System proposals).
+The total time that can be allocated to all ToO programs in a semester is 24 hours for Solar System and 24 hours for non-Solar System proposals.
 Each ToO interrupt is limited to 3 hours in length.
-The proposal team must include at least one member that is highly familiar with the IRTF instrument being used, who will be able to carry out the interrupt observations without support from the IRTF staff.
 The proposal must also clearly define the criteria by which a ToO interrupt would be initiated.
 Time for ToO interrupts will be taken from scheduled, non-time critical observing programs.
 Programs affected by ToO interrupts will be offered make-up time from Director Discretionary Time (engineering time) when possible.

-The IRTF schedule includes about 18 nights per semester for engineering.
-This time is used to address technical problems with the facility, calibrate instrumentation, and for IRTF staff science.
-Usually not all of this time is needed for engineering purposes, and some can be offered to observers in the form of Director’s Discretionary Time (DDT).
+The fraction of engineering time offered to observers in the form of Director’s Discretionary Time (DDT) is for events that could not be foreseen and supported through a ToO program.
 DDT is reserved for follow-up of newly-discovered objects and of unexpected transient phenomena, or when developments since the last proposal cycle make time-critical observations necessary.
-A request for DDT should be submitted by email to both John Rayner (jrayner@hawaii.edu) and Adwin Boogert (aboogert@hawaii.edu), and must include a strong programmatic or scientific justification, a technical description of the proposed observations (including target information, instrument settings, required S/N, and justification for the amount of time requested), and a discussion for why this work was not proposed in the last proposal cycle and why it can’t wait for the next proposal cycle.
-Evaluation of DDT requests will be based on the same criteria used for regular observing proposals, and on the urgency or time-critical nature of the observation.
-As with ToO interrupt proposals, DDT requests should include at least one team member capable of carrying out the observation without support from the IRTF staff.
+A request for DDT should be submitted by email to both John Rayner John Rayner (jrayner@hawaii.edu) and Adwin Boogert (aboogert@hawaii.edu), and must include a strong programmatic or scientific justification, a technical description of the proposed observations (including target information, instrument settings, required S/N, and justification for the amount of time requested), and a discussion for why this work was not proposed in the last proposal cycle and why it can’t wait for the next proposal cycle.

 Remote Observing

-Remote observing is available with SpeX, MORIS, iSHELL, MIRSI, MOC, and ‘Opihi.
+Remote observing is the standard observing mode with SpeX, MORIS, iSHELL, MIRSI, MOC, and ‘Opihi.
 You must comply with the requirements for video conferencing and instrument operation provided on the Remote Observers Information page.
 (A working three-button mouse is required.)
 Observers are strongly encouraged to contact Miranda Hawarden-Ogata (hawarden@hawaii.edu) or their support astronomer to set up a test of the video link and the user interface at least one month prior to their observing run.
 We cannot guarantee a successful remote observing connection on short notice since we have no control of hardware and software compatibility on the user’s side.
 It is the responsibility of the PI to provide up to date observing contact information through submission of the online Observing Requirements Form (ORF).

 To keep our bibliography up to date, and to ensure future funding of the IRTF, we ask that you send us citations to your latest IRTF publications.
 You can check your publications using our website bibliography page for refereed papers: